dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 ### Display OPTIONS requests

 By default, the Chrome and Edge browsers don't show OPTIONS requests on the network tab of the F12 tools.
-To display OPTIONS requests, in the browser:
+To display OPTIONS requests, in Chrome or Edge browser:

-* chrome://flags/#out-of-blink-cors or edge://flags/#out-of-blink-cors
+* `chrome://flags/#out-of-blink-cors` or `edge://flags/#out-of-blink-cors`
 * disable the flag.
 * restart.